-For example, such as a bakery, monthly rent for baking facilities, and monthly security system and basic telephone line payments are fixed costs, as they don't change depending on how much bread the bakery produces and sells.
+For example, consider a bakery, where monthly rent for baking facilities, monthly security system, and basic telephone line payments are fixed costs, as they don't change depending on how much bread the bakery produces and sells.

 For marketing, one needs to learn how costs vary between variable and fixed costs.
 This distinction is essential in forecasting the earnings generated by different changes in unit sales, and thus, the financial impact of the marketing campaigns being proposed.
 Most of the senior marketing executives found that the concept of "variable and fixed costs" is very useful.